Lin Liangming: Beijing Guoan

 On 14 February 2024, Lin joined fellow Chinese Super League club Beijing Guoan alongside teammate He Yupeng on a free transfer, following the relegation and subsequent disbandment of Dalian Pro.
 On 2 March 2024, he made his debut for Guoan in a 2–0 away win against Cangzhou Mighty Lions.
 On 11 May 2024, he scored his first goal for the club in a 3–2 comeback home win against Meizhou Hakka.
 In his debut season for Guoan, he featured in 29 games across all competitions and scored 10 goals, the second highest in the team, and notched 3 assists.
 He was named in the league's October/November team of the month.

 In the 2025 season, Lin continued to play a pivotal role for the team.
 Under new head coach Quique Setién, Lin became the first-choice left wingback in the coach's 3-5-2 formation.
 He continue to score goals in important matches, including the opener in an away draw against rival Shanghai Shenhua and the winning goal against Shanghai Port away from home.
 He was named the club's player of the month in May, and was selected in the league's team of the month.

 International career

 After impressing in Guangzhou R&F's youth academy, Lin was called up to the Chinese national under-17 team for the 2012 AFC U-16 Championship.
 He first played for the Chinese under-20 national team during 2016 AFC U-19 Championship qualification, making three appearances and scoring two goals.

 On 23 March 2023, Lin made his senior international debut in a 0–0 away draw against New Zealand.
 On 16 June 2023, Lin scored his first international goal in a 4–0 home win over Myanmar in an international friendly game played in Dalian, the same city where he also played club football at the time.

 Lin was named in China's squad for the 2023 AFC Asian Cup in Qatar and appeared in all 3 matches in the tournament, but was unable to help prevent the team's elimination after group stage.

+Personal life

+Lin is able to speak fluent Cantonese because he grew up in Guangzhou from a very young age, studying and beginning his youth football training there.